 A first step towards understanding the plot of a text is to identify the events that it describes and order them into a consistent time line.
 Extracting ordered event sequences is also a prerequisite for applying some event model learning methods.

-Event models capture knowledge about possible events, such as their participants, prerequisites, consequences, and relations to other events, and are a key ingredient in a planning approach to narrative generation.
-There are many different approaches to learning event or action models from data, including from examples of event sequences or by mining text collections.
+Event (or action) models capture knowledge about possible events, such as their participants, prerequisites, consequences, and relations to other events, and are a key ingredient in a planning approach to narrative generation.
+Learning action models from observations of plans or plan executions (known as “traces”) has been studied in AI planning.
+However, event traces extracted from text raise many challenges that have not been considered: events can have complex arguments, traces are partial and uncertain, and the order of events can often only be partially inferred.

 - Follow the links!